flutter/flutter-github-scripts.dart/README.md

 ## flutterfire_closed_over_time.dart
 Usage `dart bin/flutterfire_closed_over_time.dart [--queries] [--customers] [--summarize] [--delta <days> --from date --to date`

-Returns a summary of open and closed high priority weekly over the given span for firebaseextended/flutterfire issues.
+Returns a summary of open and closed high priority issues weekly over the given span for firebaseextended/flutterfire issues.
 If `--summaries` is passed, reports in TSV; otherwise markdown.
 If `--queries` is passed, shows each search term used for the open and closed queries. if `--customers`is passed, shows only issues that also have at least one customer label.